 3. Do you want to hold Dash for the long term?

-If you want to buy and spend Dash then you are going to want it for the long term.
+If you plan to spend Dash then you are going to want it for the long term.
 If you think digital currency is going to see wider uptake then that might also be a reason to buy and hold for the long term.
 Here are a couple of final points to help you depending on your investment horizons.

 Considerations for a long term investment strategy

 If you think DASH is going to gain more widespread acceptance in the future, long term investing is the way to go.
-In that case, you should find an exchange and buy some coins straight away.
-You might want to think about getting a wallet to store your new coins.
+In that case, use the guide above to take you through how to buy Dash in the UK.
+That means finding an exchange, and possibly getting a wallet to store your new coins.

 Considerations for a short term trading strategy